MrHands/uttl-buildout/uttl/buildout/qmake/README.md

 List of Qt makefiles used for generating project files.

+`artefact-path` (optional)

+Specifies the path to the project file output.
+Also used for tracking whether the script needs to run again.

 `always-install` (optional)

 Set this option to 1 to skip checks for missing installed files and always run the script.